kaazing/gateway/doc/security/p_aaa_userid_promo.md

 Implementing AMQP User Identity Promotion
 -----------------------------------------------------------
+The following procedure describes how to implement AMQP user identity promotion with the Gateway

-**Note:** The steps in this topic assume that you already have a login module (either one supplied from the Gateway or one that you have created) that establishes the identity associated with this connection and authenticates it.
+**Note:** The steps in this topic assume that you already have a LoginModule specifically for the purpose of user identity promotion.
+The LoginModule (either one supplied from the Gateway or one that you have created) establishes the identity associated with this connection and authenticates it.

 1. In your login module, instantiate a new object of type `com.kaazing.gateway.server.spi.AmqpPrincipal` and add it to the Subject.
 This is typically done in the `commit()` method.
 For example:
   ``` xml